matiasvlevi/esp32-ws-car/README.md

 ![mbot-begin](./assets/script-begin.png)

-We can use `oxenode-std-ws` to create a reference to a websocket and store it in a global variable.
+We can use the `Websocket Create` node from the `oxenode-std-ws` plugin to create a reference to a websocket and store it in a global variable.

 <br/>